Discover a Healthier You with Livin' the Dream Daily!

 Hydration For Better Health

-What happened to the days when all you had to worry about was making sure you drink enough water?
-Now, we have to worry about the contaminants in our water such as bacteria, parasites, and unwanted chemicals, not to mention the plastic bottle itself.
-But even if your drinking water is deemed to be “safe,” that doesn’t mean it’s beneficial to your health or providing you with the essential minerals your body needs.
+What happened to the days when all you had to worry about was the amount of water you drank?
+Now, we have to think about contaminants in our water such as bacteria, parasites, and unwanted chemicals.
+But even if your drinking water is deemed to be “safe,” that doesn’t mean it’s beneficial to your health or provides you with the essential minerals your body needs.

-Because not all water is the same.
-Some spring-fed water is higher in minerals such as calcium, which is considered ‘hard’ water.
-There is no harm in drinking this water, but it is hard on your appliances, causing calcium buildup.
-A water softener may be required to soften the water but that makes it not as good for drinking.
+Not all water is the same.
+Some natural groundwater is higher in minerals such as calcium, which is considered ‘hard’ water.
+There is no harm in drinking hard water, but it is hard on your appliances, causing calcium buildup.
+A water softener may be required to soften the water, but that makes it not as good for drinking.

-Other waters come out of the ground with a good balance of minerals and electrolytes resulting in a clean, fresh, and non-contaminated taste.
-As long as it hasn’t been tampered with (filtered, purified, or processed), this is the ideal type of water to drink.
+Other waters from springs or wells may naturally have a good balance of minerals and electrolytes, resulting in a good taste.
+As long as it hasn’t been contaminated through processing, this would be the ideal type of water to drink.

 Tap Water